Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Factorial Problems.md

 A **Simple Solution** is to first compute factorial of given number, then count sum divisors of the factorial This solution is not efficient and may cause overflow due to factorial computation

-An **efficient solution** is based on [Legendre’s formula](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/Number%20Theory/Factorial/A%20_%20Legendre%E2%80%99s%20formula.md).
-Below are the steps.
+An **efficient solution** is based on **Legendre’s formula**.

 Find all prime numbers less than or equal to n.
-We can use [Sieve Algorithm](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/Number%20Theory/Prime%20Factors%20and%20Sieve%20of%20Eratosthenes.md) for this.
-Let n be 6
-All prime numbers less than 6 are {2, 3, 5}.
+We can use Sieve Algorithm for this.
+Let n be 6 All prime numbers less than 6 are {2, 3, 5}.
 For each prime number p find the largest power of it that divides n!.
 We use below Legendre’s formula for this purpose The value of largest power that divides p is floor value of each term `n/p + n/(p^2) + n/(p^3) + ……`